 Eastern meditation isn’t just something Buddhists do, it requires no belief in any sort of god, it does not require that you follow any specific belief system.
 Eastern meditation is much more of a personal experience than it is a religious experience.

 Eastern meditation is often used as a path to spiritual enlightenment, but doesn’t necessarily prescribe to any particular affiliation.
 Regardless of your religious or non-religious tradition, individuals can attain the same personal benefits from meditation while embracing their own paths of spirituality.

 A major component of Christian meditation is to reflect on the love, peace, provision, and goodness as well as the Word of God.
-This is also not a component of Eastern meditation.
+This is not a component of Eastern meditation.

 Meditation can be contemplative (meditating on scripture, attributes of God, or a sacred word), for relaxation (to let go of stress and anxiety), or the practice of just abiding, waiting, and soaking in God’s presence.
 Christians meditate as it is a command from God elaborated in the Holy Bible.
 Therefore the sole reason why Christians meditate is to obey God’s commandments and be closer to Him.
 Other forms of Eastern meditation are used to relieve stress and anxiety.

 Although different in both nature and practice, they have something integral in common.
-For the Christian, meditation helps you to find a deeper appreciation of the waking life, of yourself and can draw you closer to the Lord.
+For the Christian, meditation helps you to find a deeper appreciation of the waking life, of yourself, and can draw you closer to the Lord.
 By learning to meditate on God and quiet your mind, you give the Lord greater opportunity to speak to and guide you by his still small voice.
 Christians don’t empty their mind in meditation, but give their attention to the love, peace, and wisdom of God.
 Complete understanding of God is inherently impossible, but these methods of meditation can bring you ever closer to Him and to a better understanding of oneself.
-Meditation allows us to worship God in Spirit and in truth.
+Christian meditation allows us to worship God in Spirit and in truth.